Leo3418/leo3418.github.io/collections/_gta-online-guides/en/a-rough-roadmap.md

 ## Starting Up

-You have just joined GTA Online and own almost nothing.
+When you join GTA Online for the first time, you will be asked to create a character who represents you in Los Santos.
+You can customize your character's sex and appearance however you like.

+You will also get a chance to customize your character's stats for different abilities, which affects your character's performance in relevant activities.
+If you follow my suggestion about setting these stats in [this article](max-out-stats), you can save a lot of effort to max them out later.
+The same article also offers tricks for boosting those stats, which will greatly improve your character's ability to perform many essential tasks in GTA Online.

+After creating your character, you are now in the game, owning almost nothing.
 Fortunately, there are plenty of ways that are friendly to beginners to get some start-up fundings.
 Follow [this guide](your-first-1-25m) to earn your first $1.25M, then buy yourself a high-end Apartment, which can be used as a spawn point.

 If you have purchased the Criminal Enterprise Starter Pack, you should have another $1M to spend and plenty of properties to claim for free.
 I would